skip to main |

 on August 17th on Bella Union label.

-the record shop in time for the albums release.
+If you like beautifully sung melodies that layer up over insightful concoctions of beats, keys, and samples that leave you feeling elegantly happy, then you should plan to pop to the record shop in time for the albums release.
 Bella Union kindly gave us a sneak listen of the first release.
 It's being released on a limited edition cassette (yes) this very month.
 Do enjoy and thanks to the lovely Markland for his lovely words and music.

 Sleeping States – Gardens Of The South